icevelez/core.js/README.md

 ## 📖 Documentation

-You can read the full documentation of how to use this framework by opening the `*.md` files under `documentation` folder of this repository
+You can read the full documentation of how to use this framework by opening an `.md` file under `documentation` folder of this repository

 ---